Yield: 1 cheesecake

 Graham Cracker Crust

-- Preheat your oven at 350°F or 176°C. Grease the inside of your 9 inch springform cake pan.
+1. Preheat your oven to 350°F or 176°C. Grease the inside of your 9-inch springform cake pan.

-- Bake the crust in the center of the oven for about 7 minutes.
+6. Bake the crust in the center of the oven for about 7 minutes.
 Remove and set aside to cool.

 Cheesecake

-- Place your cake pan into a large roasting pan or large sheet cake pan.
+7. Place your cake pan into a large roasting or sheet cake pan.
 Pour boiling water into the roasting pan to come up about 1 inch along the side of the cake pan.
 Place the cake and water bath in the center rack of your oven.
 Bake at 325°F for about 1 hour to 1 hour 15 minutes or until the cake has a slight wobble in the center 2-3 inches of the cake.
 The edges will have likely puffed and turned a very pale golden brown.

 Cherry Topping